-These pod bugs have a principal host species on legume crops especially Cowpea, Green gram, Black gram, Lablab, Red gram where their feeding is completely on destruction of the developing pods and seeds.
-In addition to the cultivated pulses, these insects have the ability to infest on wild legumes and specific weed hosts found along field margins, which serve as the reservoir of their populations.
-This broad adaptability in host selection facilitates the continuous survival and carryover of the pest from generation to generation between cropping seasons, thereby contributing to an increased risks of recurrent infestations within pulse-based cropping systems.
+These pod bugs have a principal host species on legume crops, especially Cowpea, Green gram, Black gram, Lablab, Red gram, where their feeding is completely on destruction of the developing pods and seeds.
+In addition to the cultivated pulses, these insects have the ability to infest wild legumes and specific weed hosts found along field margins, which serve as the reservoir of their populations.
+This broad adaptability in host selection facilitates the continuous survival and carryover of the pest from generation to generation between cropping seasons, thereby contributing to an increased risk of recurrent infestations within pulse-based cropping systems.
 (Mulwa 2023)

 Morphology:

-These pod bugs are medium-sized, typically 12–20 mm, characterized by an elongated narrow body.
+These pod bugs are medium-sized, typically 12–20 mm, characterized by an elongated, narrow body.
 Their body color generally ranges from brown to reddish-brown, often exhibiting a mottled / X or diamond pattern with black spots.
 The body structure is distinctly segmented into the 3 regions - head, thorax, and abdomen.

-The head is elongated and features a discernible neck region which is prognathous in orientation along with a well-developed compound eye.
+The head is elongated and features a discernible neck region, which is prognathous in orientation, along with a well-developed compound eye.
 The mouthparts work on the mechanism of piercing-sucking type, forming a prominent, elongated rostrum.
-The antennae are filiform thread-like structure, each antenna is of 4 segmented, primary function is to sense host.
-The thorax is robust and muscular, which primarily supports the locomotion.
-The forewings are hemelytra which is partially leathery and partially membranous, hindwings are entirely membranous; where both sets of wings are adapted for active flight capacity.
-The legs are long, slender, cursorial, and muscular well-developed coxa, femur, tibia with segmented tarsus and pair of claws indicating suitability for walking, climbing, running.
+The antennae are filiform, thread-like structure; each antenna is of 4 segmented, primary function is to sense host.
+The thorax is robust and muscular, which primarily supports locomotion.
+The forewings are hemelytra, which are partially leathery and partially membranous, hindwings are entirely membranous; both sets of wings are adapted for active flight capacity.
+The legs are long, slender, cursorial, and muscular well-developed coxa, femur, tibia with segmented tarsus and pair of claws, indicating suitability for walking, climbing, running.
 The abdomen is segmented and elongated it houses the reproductive organs.
 (Kiju et al. 2024)

 Life Cycle: